exercism/problem-specifications/CONTRIBUTING.md

 * A test suite
 * A reference solution that passes the test (see [#reference-solution](#reference-solution))

+You will need to add the exercise to `"exercises"` section of the `config.json` file in the track.
+The order in which the exercises are listed there is the order in which they are fetched by default by `exercism fetch`.
+Typically, exercises are ordered by difficulty, unless there is a particular reason to do otherwise.

-Each language track might have additional requirements; check the README in the repository for the track.
+Each language track might have additional guidance on how to order their exercises or additional requirements on new exercise files; check the README in the repository for the track.

 ### Providing Feedback on the Site for an Exercise You Implemented